Resources

 NB China submitted abundant evidence to prove that its Chinese trade name “新百伦” has obtained high consumer awareness and distinctiveness so as to function as a source identifier of its sneakers.
 Xinbailun Inc, as a rival shoemaker, should have been fully aware of the plaintiff’s “新百伦” trade name, yet it deliberately registered and used in business operation the accused “新佰伦” trade name (identical pronunciation, highly similar Chinese characters), exhibiting an intention of misleading the public.
 The market survey also corroborates the fact that the public misconstrued that Xinbailun Inc is somehow associated with or affiliated to the plaintiff.

-Based on the above findings, the court determined that the plaintiff’s trade name “新百伦” has gained certain influence and has formed a one-to-one correspondence relationship with the“A close up of a logo Description automatically generated” trademark and New Balance sneakers.
+Based on the above findings, the court determined that the plaintiff’s trade name “新百伦” has gained certain influence and has formed a one-to-one correspondence relationship with the“” trademark and New Balance sneakers.
 The defendant, by using a similar trade name, has taken unfair advantage of, and is detrimental to, the reputation of the plaintiff.
 Therefore, the defendant’s act has constituted unfair competition and shall change its business name, and make sure that the new name does not include “新佰伦”.

 3. RMB 3 Million: The upper limit of statutory damages

-With respect to the compensation, the court took into account the popularity of the “A close up of a logo Description automatically generated” trademark, the bad faith of the Xinbailun Inc’s repeated infringement, the consequences of the infringement as well as the profit margin of the similar products, and determined the damage at RMB 3 million, the upper limit of statutory damages stipulated in China Trademark Law.
+With respect to the compensation, the court took into account the popularity of the “” trademark, the bad faith of the Xinbailun Inc’s repeated infringement, the consequences of the infringement as well as the profit margin of the similar products, and determined the damage at RMB 3 million, the upper limit of statutory damages stipulated in China Trademark Law.

 This case demonstrates the determination of the Nanjing Intermediate Court in providing efficient judicial remedy to intellectual property owners by penalizing and holding the infringers accountable.